Al-Marzook Field at Alumni Stadium

-Al-Marzook Field at Alumni Stadium officially known as Yousuf Al-Marzook Field at Alumni Stadium is the on campus lacrosse and soccer stadium at the University of Hartford in West Hartford, Connecticut.
+Al-Marzook Field at Alumni Stadium officially known as Yousuf Al-Marzook Field at Alumni Stadium is the on campus lacrosse and soccer stadium at the University of Hartford in Hartford, Connecticut.
 In 2019 it was the home stadium for Hartford City FC of the National Premier Soccer League.

 The stadium opened on October 15, 1977 and utilizes artificial turf.
 It was renovated in 2005.